Here are some fast, potentially surprising facts for you:

 You will need to sit through a waiting period between when you stop work, and when you begin receiving your benefit.
 Additionally, you will be unable to claim for a period of time when first taking out cover – several months, depending on which insurer you choose.

-Your income protection costs will vary, depending on a wide variety of factors.
-For example, if your income is quite large, you’re likely to pay more in premiums.
+Your income protection costs will vary depending on a wide range of factors.
+For example, if your income is quite large and you wish to protect it all (to the maximum allowable), you’re likely to pay more in premiums.

 There are lots of benefits to being covered by income protection.
 A key one is the satisfaction that your financial situation is more secure.
 There are other, more tangible advantages for you to consider, although some/all may not be available with every policy.